fin-cli/handbook/commands/theme/update.md

     Success: Updated 2 of 2 themes.

     # Update all themes
-    $ wp theme update --all
+    $ fin theme update --all

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|